Arturmes/zfetch/README.md

 - Your username and your machine name.
 - Your OS.
 - Your kernel.
-- Your CPU
+- Your CPU.
-- Your motherboard
+- Your motherboard.
-- Your system init
+- Your system init.
 - Machine uptime.
 - Terminal Shell.
-- OS package manager (if know)
+- OS package manager.
-- Virtual term
+- Virtual terminal.
-- Disk model
+- Disk model.
 - 7 colored dots to identify terminal colors.
 ## Installation 🔧
 ```